-4.4 Maintenance of CoverageInsurance.
-Unless exempt under Rule 4.2, an Employer must maintain coverageinsurance for any Provisional Licensee while the Provisional Licensee is employed by that Employer.
+4.4 Maintenance of Coverage.
+Unless exempt under Rule 4.2, an Employer must maintain coverage for any Provisional Licensee while the Provisional Licensee is employed by that Employer.

-4.5 Temporary Suspension for Lack of CoverageInsurance.
-If a Provisional Licensee loses insurance coverage, that Provisional Licensee's license will be immediately and automatically suspended under Section 16.
+4.5 Temporary Suspension for Lack of Coverage.
+If a Provisional Licensee loses coverage, that Provisional Licensee's license will be immediately and automatically suspended under Section 16.
 The Employer and Provisional Licensee may reinstate the license as provided in that Section.